 Spotlight on Contemporary Spanish Theater 2021

-The second edition of this series presents works in a virtual format by contemporary Spanish playwrights directed by U.S. directors.
+The second edition of this series presents excerpts of works in a virtual format by contemporary Spanish playwrights with U.S. directors.

 Spanish theater is a reflection of the land where it is created: culturally rich, and diverse.
 Rooted in a strong tradition of theater coming from the XVI century, contemporary Spanish theater is a blend of voices and styles exploring the issues of our time.

 - Original title: El techo de cristal.

 - By Laura Rubio Galletero, directed by Anita Maynard-Losh.

 The Glass Ceiling centers on two 20th century American poets, Sylvia Plath and Anne Sexton, and their complicated relationship with one another as well as with their artistic craft.
 It delves into the lives of these two fascinating women who fought with passion to their death for independence and the right to be writers.
 The Glass Ceiling was first staged in 2016 in Madrid by La Pitbull Theater Company under the direction of Cecilia Geijo.

 Laura Rubio Galletero (b.
 1979 Barcelona) is an example of today’s effervescent Catalan theater scene.
 Since 2008, many of Galletero’s most notable texts have premiered in fringe theaters in Madrid.
 Galletero is committed and engaged with the problems of contemporary society, and her texts present a critical viewpoint of todays’ world filtered through the female lens.
 In many cases, her protagonists are women artists as in The Glass Ceiling: Anne & Sylvia.

 - By Alberto Conejero.
 Directed by Paul Takacs.

 - In English.
 Translated by Gary J. Racz.